paskal/blog/content/post/2017-remote-code-build-in-visual-studio-code.markdown

 - english
 - software
 date: 2017-08-24T19:24:03Z
-description: How to setup remote code execution using VSC
+description: How to set up remote code execution using VSC
 title: How to build code remotely in Visual Studio Code
 slug: remote-code-build-in-visual-studio-code
 ---